 The race has been disrupted by the two World Wars and the forces of nature – high winds and rain causing one or both teams to sink – but the most infamous disruption came in 2012 when a protester swam between the boats.
 This started a chain reaction of bad luck that involved restarts, clashing oars and lost blades, ultimately ending with Oxford’s bowman collapsing from exhaustion.
 The most notable positive event of this century that happened in 2015, with the Women’s Race occurring on the same course on the same day as the men’s competition for the first time in the Boat Race’s history.
-This monumental event gives everyone at a particular sense of pride as our Academic coordinator, Erin, who previously coxed the Oxford Women’s Team to victory in 2014, had the honour of waving the finishing flag in 2015.
+This monumental event gives everyone at Varsity a particular sense of pride as our Programme Directir, Erin, who previously coxed the Oxford Women’s Team to victory in 2014, had the honour of waving the finishing flag in 2015.

 On television.
 That is unless you are willing to brave the immense crowds the race attracts!
 The event has become an Easter tradition with pubs and restaurants with a Thames view usually fully booked months in advanced or packed to the rafters.
 Special viewing platforms and vantage points have been created to deal with the numbers, and two special festivals (at Bishop’s Park and Furnivall Gardens) will provide spectators with entertainment throughout the day.